-The Sender Address Size field specifies the size of the Sender Address field.
-If the Sender Address Size field is zero, short address shall be used for Sender Address field.
-If the Sender Address Size field is one, extended address shall be used for Sender Address field.

-The Receiver Address Present field when one indicates the presence of the Receiver Address field, or not present when zero.

-The Receiver Address Size field specifies the size of the Receiver Address field.
-If the Receiver Address Size field is zero, short address shall be used for Receiver Address field.
-If the Receiver Address Size field is one, extended address shall be used for Receiver Address field.
-When the Receiver Address Present field is set to zero, the Receiver Address Size field shall be ignored.

 The Bitmap Offset Present field when one indicates the presence of the Bitmap Offset field, or not present when zero.

 The Scheduling Bitmap field contains a binary bitmap string.
 Each bit maps to the slots following the slot in which the Scheduling IE is transmitted.
 For example, if the Scheduling IE is sent in the slot whose index is 0 and the Bitmap Offset Present field is set to 0, the first bit corresponds to the slot whose index is 1.
 The bit is set to 1 to indicate that the corresponding slot is scheduled, otherwise the bit is set to zero to indicate that the corresponding slot is not scheduled.
 The first bit in time sent in the field refers to the first time slot and the subsequent bits refer chronologically to the subsequent time slots.
 When the number of bits sent in the Scheduling Bitmap field is greater than the number of remained slots, the last excess bits sent shall be ignored.